auth0/docs/articles/connections/passwordless/reference/relevant-api-endpoints.md

 ## Using Auth0.js

-When implementing Passwordless Authentication in Single Page Applications or in a custom login page, you should use Auth0.js [`passwordlessLogin`](/https://auth0.com/docs/libraries/auth0js/v9#verify-passwordless) method.
+When implementing Passwordless Authentication in Single Page Applications or in a customized Universal Login page, you should use Auth0.js and the included [`passwordlessLogin`](/libraries/auth0js/v9#verify-passwordless) method.
 The implementation is complex, so we recommend that you use the library instead of calling the APIs directly.

 ## Rate Limiting in Passwordless Endpoints

-Auth0 rate limits and anomaly detection features consider the IP from the machine that is making the API call.
+Auth0 rate limits and anomaly detection features only consider the IP from the machine that is making the API call.
 When the API call is made from a backend server, you usually want Auth0 to consider the IP from the end user, not the one from the server.

-Auth0 supports specifying an `auth0-forwarded-for` header in API calls, but it's only considered when:
+Auth0 supports specifying an `auth0-forwarded-for` header in API calls, but it is only considered when:

-- The call is made for a confidential application
+* The API call is made for a confidential application
-- The API call includes the client secret
+* The API call includes the client secret
-- The 'Trust Token Endpoint IP Header' toggle is ON
+* The **Trust Token Endpoint IP Header** toggle is ON

-For a complete explanation check [this document](/api-auth/tutorials/using-resource-owner-password-from-server-side#configuring-the-auth0-application-to-receive-and-trust-the-ip-sent-by-your-server).
+For a complete explanation, see this tutorial on [configuring your application to receive and trust the IP sent by your server](/api-auth/tutorials/using-resource-owner-password-from-server-side#configuring-the-auth0-application-to-receive-and-trust-the-ip-sent-by-your-server).